When it comes to conversion tracking, a sale event happens when a user purchases your product or service. Examples include:

 Before you get started, make sure you follow the Dub Conversions quickstart guide to get Dub Conversions set up for your links:

-1. Install the @dub/analytics client-side SDK
+2. Install the @dub/analytics client-side SDK

-2. Install the Dub server-side SDK
+3. Install the Dub server-side SDK

 Then, depending on your authentication provider, follow the relevant guide to set up lead conversion tracking:

-Step 1: Enable the Stripe Integration on Dub
+Step 1: Install the Dub Stripe integration

 1